eez-open/psu-hw/Power board/README.md

 	- Remote sense reverse polarity protection
 	- Switching frequency synchronization with other channel via Arduino Shield board (no additional cable is required)
 	- On-board SMT temperature sensor (no additional cable is required)

+This product is made available under the terms of the TAPR Open Hardware License.
+See the LICENSE.TXT file that accompanies this distribution for the full text of the license.

 **********************